OLGJ/Website/content/en/home/about.md

 ---

-I am **Olof**.
+I'm **Olof**.
 Statistician & Data Scientist with experience working in large data environments at EY.
 Driven by challenges and the feeling of overcoming them.
 Excited about technology, data, modelling and conveying complex stories in a simple manner.